 A horse certainly isn’t an inexpensive animal to purchase and look after.
 Not only that but trying to work out what type of horse insurance you need can also prove confusing and time-consuming for many horse owners or riders.
 For a start, there are so many add-on horse-related insurance policies out there!
 Hopefully, this guide will make the whole process much easier for you.

 First up, the majority of horse insurance policies will provide cover for ‘death, theft or straying,’ but that’s it really.
 For a policy that covers more than just ‘the basics’ you will definitely need to tailor one specifically for you.
 Most horse owners worry about medical bills, for instance, and this is definitely an add-on you will want to consider.

 You will also have to think about the equipment you need to enjoy riding your horse, as well as any injury you could potentially cause another individual (or their property) with your horse.
 Then there is the equipment you need to ride your horse, and how you choose to house him or her.
 As we mentioned earlier, a lot of money is involved in having a horse & insurance becomes legally required when you use your horse commercially for example in a riding school.

 This can be taken out from when your horse is just 21 days of age.
 It covers you if your horse/pony is stolen, strays and disappears, or dies.
 You will receive market value for the horse in the event of any of these incidences occurring.

 Vets fees insurance

 A policy that covers both illness and injury and will often take into account complementary medicines as well.
-It’s worth noting that regular injections for illness such as flu and tetanus won’t be covered by this, neither will any pre-existing medical conditions.
+It’s worth noting that regular injections for illnesses such as flu and tetanus won’t be covered by this, and neither will any pre-existing medical conditions.